19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 Second column

+(1)

-(1) Section 3
+Section 3

+(i)

-(i) Delete the words “section 86” in the definition of “Board” and substitute the words “the Building Maintenance and Strata Management Act 2004”.
+Delete the words “section 86” in the definition of “Board” and substitute the words “the Building Maintenance and Strata Management Act 2004”.

+(ii)

-(ii) Delete the words “Buildings and Common Property (Maintenance and Management) Act (Cap.
+Delete the words “Buildings and Common Property (Maintenance and Management) Act (Cap.
 30)” in the definition of “Commissioner” and substitute the words “Building Maintenance and Strata Management Act 2004”.

+(iii)

-(iii) Delete the definition of “common property” and substitute the following definition:
+Delete the definition of “common property” and substitute the following definition:

-“

-“common property”, subject to subsection (2), means —
+“ “common property”, subject to subsection (2), means —

+(a)

-(a) in relation to any land and building comprised or to be comprised in a strata title plan, such part of the land and building —
+in relation to any land and building comprised or to be comprised in a strata title plan, such part of the land and building —

+(i)

-(i) not comprised in any lot or proposed lot in that strata title plan; and
+not comprised in any lot or proposed lot in that strata title plan; and

+(ii)

-(ii) used or capable of being used or enjoyed by occupiers of 2 or more lots or proposed lots; or
+used or capable of being used or enjoyed by occupiers of 2 or more lots or proposed lots; or

+(b)

-(b) in relation to any other land and building, such part of the land and building —
+in relation to any other land and building, such part of the land and building —

+(i)

-(i) not comprised in any non-strata lot; and
+not comprised in any non- strata lot; and

+(ii)

-(ii) used or capable of being used or enjoyed by occupiers of 2 or more non-strata lots within that land or building;
+used or capable of being used or enjoyed by occupiers of 2 or more non-strata lots within that land or building;”.

-”.
+(iv)

-(iv) Delete the definitions of “council”, “initial period”, “managing agent”, “Minister”, “President” and “strata units”.
+Delete the definitions of “council”, “initial period”, “managing agent”, “Minister”, “President” and “strata units”.

+(v)

-(v) Delete the definition of “land” and substitute the following definition:
+Delete the definition of “land” and substitute the following definition:

-“

-“land” has the same meaning as in the Land Titles Act (Cap.
-157);
+“ “land” has the same meaning as in the Land Titles Act (Cap.
+157);”.

-”.
+(vi)

-(vi) Delete the definition of “management corporation” and substitute the following definition:
+Delete the definition of “management corporation” and substitute the following definition:

-“

-“management corporation” means a management corporation constituted under the Building Maintenance and Strata Management Act 2004;
+“ “management corporation” means a management corporation constituted under the Building Maintenance and Strata Management Act 2004;”.

-”.
+(vii)

-(vii) Delete the words “or any other lease having an unexpired term of at least 21 years as at the date of the lodgment of a plan as a strata title plan under this Act” in the definition of “registered land”.
+Delete the words “or any other lease having an unexpired term of at least 21 years as at the date of the lodgment of a plan as a strata title plan under this Act” in the definition of “registered land”.

+(viii)

-(viii) Delete the definitions of “share units”, “special resolution” and “strata roll” and substitute the following definitions:
+Delete the definitions of “share units”, “special resolution” and “strata roll” and substitute the following definitions:

-“

-“schedule of strata units”, in relation to any land or building, means the schedule of strata units accepted by the Commissioner under section 11 of the Building Maintenance and Strata Management Act 2004 for that land or building;
+“ “schedule of strata units”, in relation to any land or building, means the schedule of strata units accepted by the Commissioner under section 11 of the Building Maintenance and Strata Management Act 2004 for that land or building;

 “share value” has the same meaning as in the Building Maintenance and Strata Management Act 2004;

 “special resolution” has the same meaning as in the Building Maintenance and Strata Management Act 2004;

-“” staged development and staged development contract”” have the same respective meanings as in the Building Maintenance and Strata Management Act 2004;
+“staged development” and “staged development contract” have the same respective meanings as in the Building Maintenance and Strata Management Act 2004;

-“strata roll” has the same meaning as in the Building Maintenance and Strata Management Act 2004;
+“strata roll” has the same meaning as in the Building Maintenance and Strata Management Act 2004;.

-”.
+(ix)

-(ix) Insert, immediately after the definition of “subsidiary certificate of title”, the following definition:
+Insert, immediately after the definition of “subsidiary certificate of title”, the following definition:

-“

-“subsidiary management corporation” has the same meaning as in the Building Maintenance and Strata Management Act 2004;
+“ “subsidiary management corporation” has the same meaning as in the Building Maintenance and Strata Management Act 2004;”.

-”.
+(x)

-(x) Delete the definition of “unanimous resolution” and substitute the following definition:
+Delete the definition of “unanimous resolution” and substitute the following definition:

-“

-“unanimous resolution” has the same meaning as in the Building Maintenance and Strata Management Act 2004.
+“ “unanimous resolution” has the same meaning as in the Building Maintenance and Strata Management Act 2004.”.

-”.
+(xi)

-(xi) Renumber the section as subsection (1) and insert immediately thereafter the following subsection:
+Renumber the section as subsection (1) and insert immediately thereafter the following subsection:

-“
+“(2)

-(2) For the purposes of this Act —
+For the purposes of this Act —

+(a)

-(a) all windows of a lot, proposed lot or non-strata lot that are located on any exterior wall of the lot, proposed lot or (as the case may be) non-strata lot, being either louvres, casement windows, sliding windows or windows with any movable part, shall be part of the lot, proposed lot or (as the case may be) non-strata lot and not common property; and
+all windows of a lot, proposed lot or non-strata lot that are located on any exterior wall of the lot, proposed lot or (as the case may be) non-strata lot, being either louvres, casement windows, sliding windows or windows with any movable part, shall be part of the lot, proposed lot or (as the case may be) non-strata lot and not common property; and

+(b)

-(b) all other windows of a lot, proposed lot or non-strata lot that are located on any exterior wall of the lot, proposed lot or (as the case may be) non-strata lot shall be common property, unless otherwise described in a strata title plan.
+all other windows of a lot, proposed lot or non-strata lot that are located on any exterior wall of the lot, proposed lot or (as the case may be) non-strata lot shall be common property, unless otherwise described in a strata title plan.".

-”.
+(2)

-(2) Section 7
+Section 7

 Repealed.

+(3)

-(3) New section 10A
+New section 10A

 Insert, immediately after section 10, the following section:

-“

-Constitution of management corporation, etc.
+“Constitution of management corporation, etc\.

-10A.—(1) The subsidiary proprietors from time to time of all lots comprised in a strata title plan shall, on the date of registration of the strata title application in respect of that strata title plan under this Act, constitute the management corporation for that strata title plan.
+10A\. —(1) The subsidiary proprietors from time to time of all lots comprised in a strata title plan shall, on the date of registration of the strata title application in respect of that strata title plan under this Act, constitute the management corporation for that strata title plan.

-(2) The subsidiary proprietors from time to time of the lots for whose exclusive benefit any limited common property is designated in a strata title plan, or in a comprehensive resolution filed with the Chief Surveyor under section 78(2) (b) of the Building Maintenance and Strata Management Act 2004, shall on the date of registration of the strata title application in respect of that strata title plan or such other instrument as required by the Registrar under this Act, constitute the subsidiary management corporation for that limited common property.
+(2) The subsidiary proprietors from time to time of the lots for whose exclusive benefit any limited common property is designated in a strata title plan, or in a comprehensive resolution filed with the Chief Surveyor under section 78 (2) (b) of the Building Maintenance and Strata Management Act 2004, shall on the date of registration of the strata title application in respect of that strata title plan or such other instrument as required by the Registrar under this Act, constitute the subsidiary management corporation for that limited common property.

-(3) The Registrar may, upon payment of a prescribed fee, issue to a management corporation or a subsidiary management corporation a certificate stating that the management corporation or subsidiary management corporation, as the case may be, is a body corporate constituted on the day specified therein.
+(3) The Registrar may, upon payment of a prescribed fee, issue to a management corporation or a subsidiary management corporation a certificate stating that the management corporation or subsidiary management corporation, as the case may be, is a body corporate constituted on the day specified therein.”.

-”.
+(4)

-(4) Section 11 (1)
+Section 11 (1)

 Insert, immediately after the words “in this Act”, the words “or the Building Maintenance and Strata Management Act 2004”.

+\*(5)

-(5) New section 12A
+New section 12A

+\*No date has been appointed for the coming into operation of item (5) as at 1st July 2008.

 Insert, immediately after section 12, the following section:

-“

-Staged developments
+“Staged developments

-12A.—(1) On the completion of every stage of a staged development in respect of which a strata title plan is registered or deemed registered under this Act, and on the final completion and conclusion of the entire staged development, the owner developer thereof shall, within the time prescribed, prepare an amended strata title plan with the revised schedule of strata units for the staged development that has been last accepted under section 11 of the Building Maintenance and Strata Management Act 2004.
+12A\. —(1) On the completion of every stage of a staged development in respect of which a strata title plan is registered or deemed registered under this Act, and on the final completion and conclusion of the entire staged development, the owner developer thereof shall, within the time prescribed, prepare an amended strata title plan with the revised schedule of strata units for the staged development that has been last accepted under section 11 of the Building Maintenance and Strata Management Act 2004.

 (2) Every amended strata title plan with the revised schedule of strata units under subsection (1) shall be lodged with the Chief Surveyor for approval under the Boundaries and Survey Maps Act (Cap.
 25).